KavinKKuppusamy/Bigram-based-probability/Readme.txt

+Computing the bigram model (counts and probabilities) on the given corpus

 1. Open CommandPrompt and run the python file - "NLP_Homework_2.py" along with the below arguments.
 (Place the corpus file in the same folder)
 2. Arguments are :
 	Corpus training data : NLP6320_POSTaggedTrainingSet-Windows.txt